 The East Ticket Gate for the regular JR lines

-Within the ticket gates there are also transfer gates between the concourse for the regular lines and the shinkansen concourse.
+Within the ticket gates there are also transfer gates between the concourse for the regular lines and the Shinkansen concourse.

 Hotels at Shin-Osaka Station